Self-Build Luxury Holiday Home: What You Need to Know

-Extended eco-friendly home in Edgbaston using reused materials
+Extended eco-friendly home in Edgbaston, Birmingham Architect using reused materials

 To estimate the value of a plot of land, follow a method similar to how an estate agent would appraise a property, with an additional step: locate similar plots in the same area that already have properties on them.
 Engage with a local real estate agent to determine the market value of these properties.
 Typically, a plot without a property should be about 45% of the total value of the property and the land combined.

-How do you go about acquiring a plot of land for your eco-home?
+How do you acquire a plot of land for your Bespoke Holiday home?

 You could use several alternative methods, such as contacting local estate agents, seeing what is on the market, or getting to know the locals in a particular area.